materigoprecitec/nios-gdb/Readme.md

 C:\intelFPGA_lite\22.1std\nios2eds\bin\gnu\H-x86_64-mingw32\bin;C:\intelFPGA_lite\22.1std\nios2eds\sdk2\bin;C:\intelFPGA_lite\22.1std\nios2eds\bin
 ![Eclipse path](path.png)

+You will also need a .gdbinit file with the content found in the repo.

  If you wish to build it yourself on github after forking, then make sure you have the following permssions set in your github repo:

 ![Permissions](permissions.png)